 Buses are the most affordable means of transport with convenient timetables.
 The price of tickets is $17-18.
 It takes 9-12 hours.
 There are sleeper buses for the most convenient overnight trip.
 Sleeper buses are usually equipped with berths or soft reclining seats and feature an onboard toilet, and your ticket may also include other perks like snacks or lunch.
 Taking a night bus is also good if you want to save on your hotel room.
 You can choose the date and time of your journey in advance and book tickets.

-Fly from Sihanoukville to Siem Reap by airplane
+Fly from Sihanoukville to Siem Reap

 The fastest way to travel is to take a flight.
 You can reach Siem Reap from Sihanoukville by flying by Cambodia Angkor Air.
 The price is $109.
 It takes one hour and 10 minutes.